-Low-Income Families is one of six cultivation communities targeted by Kentucky State Treasurer Allison Ball through her Financial Empowerment Coalition and Database.
+Low-Income Families is one of seven cultivation communities targeted by Kentucky State Treasurer Allison Ball through her Financial Empowerment Coalition and Database.
 The following resources have been gathered from non-profit, business, and government entities focused on improving the financial livelihood of low-income families in Kentucky.

 Bank on Bluegrass